 Click here to watch Hypoglycemia: Part 2

 Hypoglycemia, or low blood glucose, is one of the most feared consequences of diabetes treatment in people who use certain diabetes medicines.
-Part 1 of this video interview series with Gary Scheiner, MS, CDE, the AADE’s 2014 Educator of the Year, addresses what causes hypoglycemia and how to determine if you’ve been experiencing it.
+Part 1 of this video interview series with Gary Scheiner, MS, CDE, the AADE’s 2014 Educator of the Year, addresses hypoglycemia causes and how to determine if you’ve been experiencing it.

 Blood sugar too low to fuel the body’s activities.
 The normal range for blood sugar is about 60 mg/dl (milligrams of glucose per deciliter of blood) to 120 mg/dl, depending on when a person last ate.
 If a person has not eaten for many hours, blood sugar can occasionally fall below 60 mg/dl or even below 50 mg/dl without indicating a serious abnormality or disease.